williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 #####Authentication mechanisms

-The client can authenticate by providing client_id and client_secret as a part of the url encoded form parameters (as described in table above), or it can use basic authentication by providing the client_id and client_secret as a header.
-Only one authentication mechanism should be used with a given request and using both simultaneously will return an error.
+The client can authenticate by providing `client_id` and `client_secret` as a part of the URL-encoded form parameters (as described in table above), or it can use basic authentication by providing the `client_id` and `client_secret` as a header.
+Use one authentication mechanism with a given request.
+Using both returns an error.

 For authentication via basic-auth, an HTTP header with the following format must be provided with the POST request.
+TODO: What is basic-auth?
+I didn't test the following.

 ~~~sh
 Authorization: Basic ${Base64(<client_id>:<client_secret>)}